By Dale Peers,

-About 45 minutes from Toronto and housed in the town’s original Post office the Fashion History Museum will open the end of June.
-Jonathan Walford and Kenn Norman have been working on this labour of love of all things fashion history for at least 10 years, and have been welcomed by the town of Hespler.
+About 45 minutes from Toronto and housed in the town’s original Post office the Fashion History Museum will open the end of June 2017 in the town of Hespler.
+Jonathan Walford and Kenn Norman have been working on this labour of love of all things fashion history for at least 10 years, and have been welcomed by the town.

 One of the opening exhibitions will feature the 1980s, and our Fashion Resource Centre has been happy to loan a few of our very glam 1980s pieces to the FHM for this exhibit.